 The South Pickering Intensification Study is underway to review where and to what extent growth and development should occur in South Pickering outside of the City Centre.
 In Phase 1 of the Study, we asked for the community's input on growth and intensification.
 Thank you to everyone who participated in the community roundtables and online survey.
 The input provided will help shape a vision and strategic directions for growth and intensification in South Pickering.
 City Development staff will report to Council on what you told us through the roundtables and survey.
-Check back here in the fall to view the results.

-Official Plan Review Workplan
+About the Official Plan Review (OP Review)

-Amendments of the Official Plan Review
+Official Plan Review Amendments

 1. Implementation of new Planning Act (Bill 51) Provisions